30 top things to do in York with teenagers

 For those new to Escape rooms, this is a quick run down.

-An escape room, also known as an “escape game”, is a physical adventure game in which players solve a series of puzzles and riddles using clues, hints, and strategy to complete the objectives at hand.
+An escape room, also known as an “escape game”, is a physical adventure game in which players solve puzzles and riddles using clues, hints, and strategy to complete the objectives.

-Escape rooms may consist of a large, single room, or span multiple rooms.
-Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
-If your teen likes this stuff it is definitely one of the top things to do in York with teenagers.
+Escape rooms may consist of a large, single room or multiple rooms.
+Players are given a set time limit to unveil the secret plot hidden within the rooms.
+If your teen likes this stuff, it is one of the top things to do in York with teenagers.

 Cinemas in York

-A perennial favourite with teenagers in York whether visiting or residents is the cinema.
-York like any major city in England has a wide range of cinemas for you to attend.
-Below you will find a list of the best cinemas in York.
+A perennial favourite with teenagers in York, whether visiting or residents, is the cinema.
+Like any major city in England, York has a wide range of cinemas for you to attend.
+Below, you will find a list of the best cinemas in York.

 10 Pin bowling in York

-10 Pin bowling is a great family activity to do with teenagers.
-There is nothing like a bit of family competition and 10-pin bowling in York is just the thing.
+10 Pinbowling is a great family activity to do with teenagers.
+There is nothing like family competition, and 10-pin bowling in York is just the thing.

 Strikes, Spares, and gutter balls are all part of the action.
 To be honest, the weather in England is very unpredictable and indoor activities like bowling are a great option.
 Find a place to bowl below.